andrealorenzon/testo_tesi/tesi.md

 ## Github and Azure CI/CD

-CI/CD is a modern DevOps tool.
+CI/CD is a modern DevOps process.
 Code is automatically and continuously pushed to the master branch of the project's repository (we used Github, but Gitlab and other repositories offer the same service). `imbalanced-learn` employs an Azure pipeline.

 When a code change is detected, the CI/CD pipeline starts:

 * the CI/CD cluster reads a YAML file, with a matrix of configurations: different operative systems, different versions of Python, different versions of any used library.
-* for every combination, a virtual machine (deployed as Kubernetes containers, in our case) are instantiated.
+* for every combination, a pod (deployed Kubernetes containers, in our case) is instantiated.
 * at the launch, the pod loads the configuration, and runs all the code test units
 * the results of the test units are fed back to the repository
 * if all tests are passed, the code can be merged.

 Our implementation has been correctly merged, and will be published with the next release of the library.
 Meanwhile, it can be imported from the `ROSE` branch of the official `imbalanced-learn` repository.
-All details about test operative systems, library versions and virtual machine setup can be found at https://github.com/scikit-learn-contrib/imbalanced-learn/pull/754/checks  Automatic code review is performed through https://lgtm.com services.
+All details about test operative systems, library versions and pod setup can be found at https://github.com/scikit-learn-contrib/imbalanced-learn/pull/754/checks  Automatic code review is performed through https://lgtm.com services.

 ## Documentation